 Symptom

-The output of get pod show that the app is stuck in pending.
+The output of kubectl get pod show that the app has a status of Pending.

 NAME READY STATUS RESTARTS AGE

-Use describe pod to reveal more information.
+Use kubectl describe pod to reveal more information.
 In this case, the PVC is not found.

 Events: